hq9000/adversarial-music-generator/README.md

 4. Sort all of the tunes and keep only the predefined number of the "best" ones, discard all the others
 5. execute the following  iterative epoch-by-epoch process for the required number of epochs:
    1. apply random `Mutations` to the generation
-   2. Rank and sort all the tunes in this generation (using `Evaluation` and `Reduction`)
+   2. rank and sort all the tunes in this generation (using `Evaluation` and `Reduction`)
-   3. Keep the best Tunes only
+   3. keep the best Tunes only
-   4. Repeat
+   4. repeat
 6. in the end we are left with the last "mutation" generation and we can simply take the best tunes from that one.

 ### Description of the core procedures